 My Holidays Around the World Escape Room is the perfect activity for this party theme.
 This no-prep activity takes your students on a virtual field trip around the world.

 Students are asked to collect a number of objects, including food, toys, and decorations that represent different cultures.
-As they work to solve puzzles and uncover the clues to decide what objects to bring, they’ll be learning about the holiday traditions of different cultures.
+As they work to solve puzzles and uncover clues to decide what objects to bring, they’ll be learning about the holiday traditions of different cultures.
 It’s a fun and engaging way to merge social studies with the holidays.

 Shop This Post